preethig8/RepData_PeerAssessment1/PA1_template.md

 2.)
 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc. 3.)
+For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+    Inorder to fill the missing values, I am using the mean for that 5-minute interval time period.

+3.)
 Create a new dataset that is equal to the original dataset but with the missing data filled in.

+    To fill the missing values, I am using the mean of 5-minute interval.In each day there are a total of 288 intervals considered.
+So, looping for each interval for all the dates and assigning the mean of that particular interval for missing values.

     new_data <- data
     record <- 1